Aquafina-water-bottle/jp-mining-note/wiki/Setup.md

 #### Final Steps
-After the above setup, make sure to restart Anki for the plugins and config changes to take effect.
+After the above setup, make sure to restart Anki for the add-ons and config changes to take effect.
 If the css injector add-on is installed correctly, your Anki field editor should now have color!

 <br>